Keyboard shortcuts

 config/themes.tomlColors, themes, border size

-For deeper changes (window rules, fonts, refresh rate), edit config.h and run make && sudo make install.
+For deeper changes (window rules, fonts, refresh rate), edit config.h and run the complete developer synchronization command:

 config.h Essentials